-The committee consists of executive management and is responsible for monitoring the insurance risk exposure of the Company including longevity risk.
+The committee consists of executive management chaired by the Chief Actuary and is responsible for monitoring the insurance risk exposure of the Company including longevity risk.
 It also monitors and provides input to the methods and assumptions used to undertake actuarial valuations of the Company's assets and liabilities.
 A further responsibility of the committee is ensuring adherence to the Group Model Governance Policy.

-Roles and responsibilities of the Leadership Team
+Roles and responsibilities of the Product Committee